Drawbacks Of Increased Database Size

 The best practices for Exchange Server Administrators

-If the administrators follow the below practices, then they can avoid many EDB file issues easily.
+If the administrators follow the below practices, then he/she can avoid many EDB file issues easily.

 1. Execute Exchange Best Practice Analyzer - Microsoft provides an application called Exchange Best Practices Analyzer that the administrator must use to get an overall picture of the Exchange Server condition and configuration.
 The tool will retrieve the information related to the Active Directory, registry settings, performance metrics, etc. The administrator will get a clear picture of how Exchange Server is using its resource and regarding the steps to be taken to optimize the environment.